-- The assets plus deferred outflows of resources of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$1,331,018. - The change in the District's total net position in comparison with the prior fiscal year was (\$21,376), a decrease.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2016, the District's governmental funds reported combined ending fund balances of \$231,060, an increase of \$56,710 in comparison with the prior fiscal year.
-A portion of fund balance is restricted for debt service, non-spendable for prepaid items and deposits, assigned to reserves, and the remainder is unassigned fund balance which is available for spending at the District's discretion. - During fiscal year 2016, the District implemented Governmental Accounting Standards Board ("GASB") Statement No. 72, Fair Value Measurement and Application, GASB Statement No. 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments, and GASB Statement No. 79, Certain External Investment Pools and Pool Participants.
-Please see New Accounting Standards Adopted in Note 2 of the financial statements for additional information.
+- The assets plus deferred outflows of resources of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$1,192,927. - The change in the District's total net position in comparison with the prior fiscal year was (\$138,091), a decrease.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2017, the District's governmental funds reported combined ending fund balances of \$243,311, an increase of \$12,251 in comparison with the prior fiscal year.
+A portion of fund balance is restricted for debt service, non-spendable for prepaid items and deposits, and the remainder is unassigned deficit fund balance.